RickStrahl/MarkdownMonster/Readme.md

 * **[Follow @MarkdownMonstr on Twitter](https://twitter.com/markdownmonstr)**
 * **[Documentation](https://markdownmonster.west-wind.com/docs/)**

+> ### Show your Support
-If you like what you see please consider :star: **starring this repo** (top right corner of this page).
-Please help spread the word.
+> If you like what you see here, please consider **starring this repo** (click the :star: in the top right corner of this page).
+If you have a favorite feature in Markdown Monster, it'd be awesome if you could tweet about it and mention [@markdownmonstr](https://twitter.com/markdownmonstr).
+Please help us spread the word.

-> ### Please report any Issues you run into
+> ### Please report any Issues you run into!
-> If you run into a problem with Markdown Monster, please let us know by [filing an issue](https://github.com/rickstrahl/MarkdownMonster/issues) or feature request here on GitHub.
+> If you run into a problem with Markdown Monster, **please** let us know by [filing an issue](https://github.com/rickstrahl/MarkdownMonster/issues) or feature request here on GitHub.
 We want to know what doesn't work and get it fixed. **Help us make Markdown Monster better**!

 Here's what Markdown Monster looks like using the default **Dark Theme**: